pmaturure3/ngsacad/_posts/2021-06-09-NGS SARS-COV-2-Past-Course.md

 {% include subpage-header.html %}

 ### SARS-CoV-2 NGS training course 2021 for Africa CDC
+The NGS Academy forms part of the Africa PGI.
+This initiative is funded by the Bill & Melinda Gates Foundation.
+Our training initiatives are carried out in partnership with the African Society for Laboratory Medicine (ASLM).

 <hr>

 <b>Course outline:</b> [ SARS-CoV-2 NGS training course 2021 for Africa CDC]({{ site.url }}/docs/course_outline.pdf)